AckerlyXu/heima/articles/sql-database/sql-database-explore-tutorials.md

 |  | |

 ## Backups, long-term retention, and database recovery
-In the following tutorials, you learn about using [database backups](./sql-database-automated-backups.md), [long-term backup retention](./sql-database-long-term-retention.md), and [database recovery using backups](./sql-database-recovery-using-backups.md).
+In the following tutorials, you learn about using [database backups](./sql-database-automated-backups.md), and [database recovery using backups](./sql-database-recovery-using-backups.md).

 | Tutorial | Description |
 | --- | --- |